avatar-kaleb/kalebmckelvey-site/blog/the-subtle-art-of-decision-making-take-your-decisions-to-the-next-level.md

 - Architecting new code or systems
 - Looking for memories in your mind palace, like why you wrote code a certain way when you forget to comment

-In general, our brain tries to use system 1 as much as it can, because our evolution has evolved in such a way to preserve energy.
+In general, our brains try to use system 1 as much as they can, because our evolution has evolved in such a way to preserve energy.
 Using system 2 requires more energy - this is why habits exist in our daily routines from the brain's perspective.
 How can system 1 be used for new decisions or thoughts without conscious effort?

 ### Heuristics and Biases